kesar/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.9 - 2 July 2022.
+Improves parsing of '$config["deny_attribute"]' to permit spaces flanking comma characters and allow references to sets of all ARIA, data-* and event attributes; fixes parsing of '$spec' for data-* attribute rules; now permits use of 'aria*', 'data*', and 'on*' in '$spec'; now covers all named HTML entities of current standard specification (this increased htmLawed code size by ~40%); recognizes that closing tag may be omitted for 'caption', 'optgroup', 'rp', 'rt', and 'tbody' as well; recognizes that 'archive' and 'poster' attribute values can have URLs, which can be multiple; recognizes 'onloadend' as global attribute; renames some internal functions; improved standards-compliance for element nesting.

   1.2.8 - 6 June 2022.
-Fixes incorrect formatting of HTML comments when '$config["comment"]' = 4; fixes misreading of entity-fied colon characters in 'style' attribute values; '$config["show_setting"]' now includes htmLawed version; improved PHP 8.2 code compatibility, and readability.
+Fixes incorrect formatting of HTML comments when '$config["comment"]' = 4; fixes misreading of entity-fied colon characters in 'style' attribute values; '$config["show_setting"]' now includes htmLawed version; improved PHP 8.2 code compatibility, and readability

   1.2.7 - 10 April 2022.
 Support for elements 'dialog', 'picture', 'slot', and 'template'; support for custom HTML elements; support for global attributes 'autocapitalize', 'autofocus', 'enterkeyhint', 'inputmode', 'is', and 'nonce'; support for 17 additional ARIA and 11 additional on* event handler attributes; support for attributes with names not beginning with a-z; fix for a minor bug arising during deprecated height/weight attribute transformation

   1.2.6 - 4 September 2021.
 Fixes a bug that arises when '$config["deny_attribute"]' has a 'data-*' attribute with > 1 hyphen character